-Hi!
-We are MVRDV NEXT.
-As a group of in-house specialists, we focus on the development and implementation of computational workflows and new technologies within MVRDV’s practice.
-Through a combination of project integrated development and stand-alone research we provide design rationalization and workflows that speed up processes, save resources, and make projects more resilient to change.
-The implementation of innovative strategies towards sustainability and buildability are integral parts of our methodology.
-We apply our methodologies on large-scale strategic projects to explore a future that is diverse, equitable, data-driven and green.
-As MVRDV NEXT we engage regularly in academic workshops and lectures in order to share knowledge and gain new insights.
-If these points resonate with you get in touch email@example.com
+Making MVRDV’s bold, innovative architecture requires us to push the limits of technological possibilities.
+As a group of in-house specialists, MVRDV NEXT develops and implements computational workflows and new technologies.
+Through a mixture of project-based work and standalone research, we rationalise designs, speed up processes and make projects more efficient and adaptable in the face of change.
+Our methods allow us to explore a future that is equitable, data-driven, and green.
+Alongside projects and research, we regularly engage in workshops and lectures in order to share knowledge and gain new insights.
+If these points resonate with you get in touch firstname.lastname@example.org

-Mobile applications, digital services and an increasingly ubiquitous sensor networks; Particularly in cities our physical environment is enmeshed in technology.
-On the experimental side of MVRDV NEXT we constantly explore ways to enhance and challenge existing design processes.
-Sensors, 3D scanning and rapid prototyping, AR and VR in planning and construction, multimedia design narratives, the potential of machine-learning: new technologies will sooner or later impact the ways in which we plan and experience our environment.
-It is up to us to define what forms this could take.
-We consider the software that connects these elements as a design object in itself and thus the task of designing it as a core competence of architects.
+MVRDV NEXT explores ways to enhance and challenge existing design processes.
+Sensors, 3D scanning and rapid prototyping, AR and VR in planning and construction, multimedia design narratives, and Machine Learning are new technologies that will, sooner or later, impact how we create and experience our environment.
+It is up to everyone to define what forms this could take.
+We consider the software that connects these elements a design object in itself, and therefore the task of designing it a responsibility of architects.

 Zhangjiang Future Park